 - Coffee maker

 - Stay on-site and laze around the pool with a book and a glass of wine, enjoy a massage (needs to be booked well in advance), work out in the small exercise room, join a private yoga or Pilates class, or play a game of pool (or the piano) in the cigar room.

 - Take a hike up the hills right from your doorstep, or, further away, around the high cliffs at Cabo da Roca (mainland Europe’s most western point) or the Peninha Sanctuary in the Sintra mountains.

 - Surf the long, break waves at stunning Guincho beach - boards are available to borrow on the beach.

 - Stroll through Cascais, with its cobbled streets and its many boutiques, galleries and cafés.

 - Take a day trip to Lisbon or Sintra.

 - Horse riding

 - Well being

-Although children of all ages are accepted at certain times of the year, over 12s are preferred.
-Dream Guincho is primarily an adult retreat with a sophisticated vibe.
-That said, extra beds and baby cots can be added to some rooms on request.
+Dream Guincho is primarily an adult retreat with a sophisticated vibe, and they normally accept children aged over 12 only.
+Extra beds and baby cots can be added to some rooms on request.